 In 1980, Federal Reserve chair Paul Volcker ended the Great Inflation by cranking up interest rates to nearly 20%.
 This triggered two recessions but succeeded in stabilizing the dollar.

 Since Nixon severed the gold standard, the U.S. dollar has functioned as a fiat currency.
-Some would say “functioned” is a strong word, given that the dollar’s value has plummeted since 1971.
+Some would say “functioned” is a strong word, given how much the dollar’s value has plummeted since 1971.
 Fiat currencies have no intrinsic value, relying instead on policymakers to preserve the currency’s purchasing power.

 Since the end of the gold standard, federal debt has skyrocketed, wages have stagnated, wealth inequality has increased, the cost of living has soared, and savings rates have declined.
 Each of these secular trends took a noticeable turn in the 1970s, which indicates they may stem from the government’s monopoly on money.

 However, we must be careful not to oversimplify these issues.
-Plenty of positive trends have occurred since the 1970s as well, such as a drastic decrease in the number of people living in extreme poverty.
-Most of this progress has occurred in Asia, which did not make the same economic transition as most Western nations.
+Plenty of positive trends have occurred since the 1970s as well, such as a drastic decrease in the number of people living in extreme poverty (most of this progress has occurred in Asia).

 Gold’s Role Today